Technologies (updated

 8mm and 16mm film

-The high costs associated with the digitisation of 8mm and 16mm film, such
+The high costs associated with the digitisation of 8mm and 16mm film in 2000, such

-as investing in a telecine machine, have resulted in the Digital Himalaya
+as investing in a telecine machine, resulted in the Digital Himalaya

 team exploring cheaper avenues of film digitisation.
 Building on the experience